-I have spent at least one hour, every single day since I decided to do this, doing something – anything – to move it along.
+I’ve spent at least one hour every single day since I decided to do this, doing something – anything – to move it along.
 This brings a slight grin of pride.

-I have developed relationships with so many people around the world.
-So many strangers have stepped up to lend a hand, and become friends in the process.
+I’ve developed relationships with so many people around the world.
+So many strangers have stepped up to lend a hand and become friends in the process.
 As a former paranoid introvert, this is nothing short of miraculous – and a great source of joy!

 I didn’t start this to get rich.
-I wanted to created something from nothing.
+I wanted to create something from nothing.
 I wanted to help other writers boost their careers.
-I wanted to provide a great entertainment value for readers.
+I wanted to provide great entertainment value for readers.
 I wanted to give other entrepreneurs the opportunity to promote their businesses.

 What has been your biggest business struggle as an entrepreneur?